 All parents want their kids to be as healthy as they can be.
 By encouraging proper eating and exercise habits, supplying structure and consistency and offering a lot of love, we all can hope to raise happy and healthy children.

 Mealtime shouldn’t be a battle — it should be a pleasant experience for the whole family.
-Kids are often picky eaters — and not just toddlers.
+Kids are often picky eaters, and fussy eating can go on well past the toddler years.
 Sometimes even teenagers are picky about what they eat.
-And though you shouldn’t force your children to eat everything on their plates, you shouldn’t be a pushover and let them consume unhealthy foods either.
+And though you shouldn’t force your children to eat everything on their plate, you shouldn’t be a pushover and let them consume unhealthy foods, either.
 Parents need to find a balance.

-Don’t be part of the “clean plate club.”
-Forcing your children to finish everything on their plates every night can contribute to both childhood and adult obesity.
-Making your kids continue to eat after they are full can lead to poor life-long eating habits, overindulgence in food and unnecessary weight gain.
+Don’t be part of the “clean-plate club.”
+Forcing your children to finish everything on their plate every night can contribute to both childhood and adult obesity.
+Making your kids continue to eat after they are full can lead to poor eating habits, overindulgence in food and unnecessary weight gain.

 We all need to keep in mind that even if we have a skinny toddler now, that doesn’t mean that we can allow him to develop unhealthy eating habits.
 Two-thirds of adults in America are overweight or obese.

-Advocate for recess and gym - Many schools are skipping recess to shorten the school day or eliminating physical education classes due to budget costs.
-It’s important for parents to advocate to maintain these programs in their kids’ school and keep our children active.
+- Advocate for recess and gym: Many schools are skipping recess to shorten the school day or eliminating physical education classes due to budget shortfalls.
+It’s important for parents to advocate to maintain these programs in their kids’ school and keep their children active.

-Limit screen time - It’s probably impossible to keep your children away from computers, TVs and gaming systems all the time, but you should have some limits.
-Too much screen time can lead to an unhealthy sedentary lifestyle.
-If your kids are engrossed in video games, invest in Wii games and other video games that keep them up and moving.
+- Limit screen time: It’s probably impossible to keep your children away from computers, TVs and gaming systems all the time, but you should have some limits.
+Too much screen time can lead to an unhealthy, sedentary lifestyle.
+If your kids are engrossed in video games, invest in Wii games and other games that keep them up and moving.

-Praise - Though praise is critical for our children’s emotional development, you don’t want to become the parent that praises or spoils your child so much that they don’t learn how to handle adversity, challenges and failures on their own.
+- Praise: Though praise is critical for our children’s emotional development, you don’t want to become the parent who praises or validates your children so much that they don’t learn how to handle adversity, challenges and failures on their own.

-Communication - It’s important for parents to keep the lines of communication open with their children, no matter their ages.
-From the time kids are young, each parent should try to spend some one-on-one time with each child, as well as take part in family activities as a unit that promote bonding and communication.
-In our fast-paced, highly-digital world, we don’t want to become so consumed with other things that we forget to take time out to communicate and enjoy each other’s company.
+- Communication: It’s important for parents to keep open the lines of communication with their children, no matter their ages.
+From the time kids are young, each parent should try to spend some one-on-one time with each child and take part in whole-family activities that promote bonding and communication.
+In our fast-paced, highly digital world, we don’t want to become so consumed with other things that we forget to take time to communicate and enjoy each other’s company.

-Of course diet and exercise are key to raising healthy kids.
-But love, care and respect go along way too in a child becoming a happy, healthy adult.
+Of course, diet and exercise are key to raising healthy kids.
+But love, care and respect also go a long way toward a child becoming a happy, healthy adult.